PHOTOGRAPHS THANKS TO ALAN HODGKINSON

-KITCHENER STREET 20/03/2017 The following Post Card was sent to us from a lady who found it in a box of stuff she probably bought at auction 20 years ago.
+KITCHENER STREET 20/03/2017 The following Post Card was sent to us from a lady who (DID NOT LEAVE AN EMAIL ADDRESS) She found it in a box of stuff she probably bought at auction 20 years ago.
 It is quite amusing in a sad way it reads as follows:

 KITCHENER STREET 09/03/08

 My name is Glenyss Morris nee Morgan I lived in Kitchener Street at 32 with my mother Nellie, and at 38 was my Nan and Grandad Elsie and Percy.
 I know of the gypsies and lived opposite Charlotte Davies a descendant of the Black Patch Gypsies.
 The park was occupied by 7 WRAF durring WW2.
 I also remember a fair in the park in the late forties and recall the Prefabs being built.
 I played on the site as a girl in the field opposite Anne Road which was made into a large pool for fire fighting durring the war years.
 After my husband Eddie came out of the Navy we moved into number 5 which backed onto the park, our son Karl attended Merryhill School from its opening.
 Glenyss Morris nee Morgan email@example.com